 Most companies that allow poetry writers to submit poems for publication require that the work has not been published online or in print in any other venue – including a personal blog.
 Make sure your poetry has not been previously published before you send it for consideration to a publishing company.

 There are three general avenues that publication companies use for submission of poetry from writers.
-The first is by email form, which is usually included on the publication’s website.
+The first is by email form, which is usually included in the publication’s website.
 The second is via snail mail: many publishing companies still use snail mail as a means of receiving proposed literary works such as poetry.

 The third submission avenue is through an online third party such as Submittable, which acts as a go-between for individuals and companies.
 Be sure to read thoroughly how each site requires you submit your poetry to them for consideration.

 Some literary companies – not all – charge a submission fee for those wishing to have their poetry or other writings considered for publication.
-It’s important to understand if there is a fee charged for submitting poetry pieces, and be prepared to pay the fee even if your poem doesn’t end up getting accepted for publication with the literary company.
+It’s important to understand if there is a fee charged for submitting poetry pieces and be prepared to pay the fee even if your poem doesn’t end up getting accepted for publication with the literary company.

 Literary companies usually have other guidelines as well for poetry submissions that should be carefully heeded in order to increase your chances of having your poetry accepted for publication.
 Some of those other guidelines include poem genre, number of lines in the poem and the dates in which queries are accepted.
 In other words, not all literary companies accept submissions at all times during the year.
-Some have windows during the year where poetry submissions are accepted and others accept submissions all year around.
+Some have windows during the year where poetry submissions are accepted and others accept submissions all year round.

 Knowing the details of each literary publication’s submission guidelines will increase your chances of being accepted for publication.